 Narratives are closely linked to the image of the strategic corporal, first introduced in 1999 by US Marine Corps General Charles Krulak.
-97 He identified that military actions - resulting in an effect in the information environment - are practiced by personnel from the 5-star general to the corporal.
+He identified that military actions - resulting in an effect in the information environment- are practiced by personnel from the 5-star general to the corporal.
 He concluded that every single soldier is therefore an ambassador for the armed forces.
 The Allied Joint Doctrine for Land Operations affirms that "Land Force's interactions with populations and key actors can either negatively or positively affect the perceived legitimacy of a military commitment or campaign, thereby affecting the strategic narrative and the enduring attainment of strategic objectives."
-98 Narratives are thus intended to mitigate the risk of counterproductive military actions and empower the corporal just like the general to act and communicate independently, thus maximizing mission command.
+Allied Joint Doctrine for Land Operations affirms that "Land Force's interactions with populations and key actors can either negatively or positively affect the perceived legitimacy of a military commitment or campaign, thereby affecting the strategic narrative and the enduring attainment of strategic objectives."
+Narratives are thus intended to mitigate the risk of counterproductive military actions and empower the corporal just like the general to act and communicate independently, thus maximizing mission command.

 NATO's core narrative is rooted in the North Atlantic Treaty, which defines it as "a democratic, multinational alliance uniting across borders to guard, with courage and competence, against threats to our homes."
-99 All subsequent narratives are derived from this institutional narrative.
+98 All subsequent narratives are derived from this institutional narrative.
 Strategic narratives are developed at Supreme Headquarters Allied Powers Europe (SHAPE) while micro narratives are developed on the operational and tactical level to align all activities regarding their effect in the cognitive dimension.

 StratCom staff therefore "translates" the narrative to each command level until, ultimately, each company commander tells his soldiers what their mission is and why (to what effect) they are to carry it out.
-The rationale is thus: while planned information activities certainly have an effect, eventually the presence, posture and profile100 and all actions of the force will ultimately generate the decisive effect on the perception of NATO.
+The rationale is thus: while planned information activities certainly have an effect, eventually the presence, posture and profile and all actions of the force will ultimately generate the decisive effect on the perception of NATO.
 The new Allied Joint Doctrine for Land Operations acknowledges this need for an alignment: "Land operations that are conducted in isolation of the strategic narrative, increase the risk of audiences' misperception of NATO actions, which can degrade the credibility and legitimacy of NATO's operations."
-101 It concludes that "Land operations must be designed so that actions, images and words
+It concludes that "Land operations must be designed so that actions, images and words send consistent messages to the intended audience and support the strategic narrative and messaging."
+101